 The Eureka Mignon Specialita is also famous for its quality construction and sturdy yet sophisticated design.

 In many ways, it’s a logical step-up from Baratza’s Sette-line.
 However, it is a bit slower and some people will prefer the flavors produced by conical burrs, rather than the flat ones inside this particular model.
 But overall, it’s worth considering if you have some extra room in your budget.

 The final verdict

 The Baratza Sette is one of the few big innovations on the grinder market for years.
-After a slightly bumpy start, it seems like the company has taken care of any issues regarding the weight dosing.
+After a rough start, it appears as if the company has dealt with many issues in regards to both weight-based dosing and durability.